Underwater metal detecting is something that has been getting about as popular as metal detecting on land.

 This will be convenient.
-Snorkel and a tank will assist in breathing, depending on how deep the diver would need to go.
-One mightn’t require a tank if he/she is merely going to a knee-high degree.
+A snorkel and a tank will assist in breathing, depending on how deep the diver would need to go.
+One mightn’t require a tank if they are merely going to a knee-high degree.

-At some stage, the tank needs to run out of the atmosphere, and the diver will need to go back to the surface of the water to exchange his/her tank.
+At some stage, the tank needs to run out of the atmosphere, and the diver will need to go back to the water’s surface to exchange their tank.

-To ensure that air doesn’t run out on you without your knowledge, a watertight watch is needed to time the time underwater in compliance together with the air tank.
+To ensure that air doesn’t run out on you without your knowledge, a watertight watch is needed to time underwater in compliance with the air tank.

 A carry bag for the metal detector becomes helpful, particularly if you’ll need it along the seashore or if you’re employing your sensor in the knee-high water.